robincunningham2/MagisterCalendar/docs/en-US/Create-an-OAuth-Application.md

 ![Screenshot](../download-credentials-screenshot.png)

-Save the downloaded file to `config/credentials.json`
+Save the downloaded file to `config/credentials.json`.

+If you are using a service like Heroku that only allows you to change the config variables, you can set the `GOOGLE_CREDENTIALS` variable to a JSON encoded string of this file.

 ---